Ishq (2012 film)

-Ishq is a 2012 Indian Telugu-language romantic drama film written and directed by Vikram Kumar.
+Ishq is a 2012 Indian Telugu-language romantic action comedy film written and directed by Vikram Kumar.
 The film was produced by Vikram Goud under Shresht Movies banner.
 The film features Nithiin and Nithya Menen in the lead roles with Ajay and Sindhu Tolani in pivotal roles.
-Cinematography for the film was handled by P. C. Sreeram and the music was composed by Anup Rubens.
+Cinematography for the film was handled by P. C. Sreeram and the music was composed by Anup Rubens and the duo Aravind–Shankar.

 Ishq was released on 24 February 2012 to positive reviews and became one of the highest-grossing films of 2012.
 The film won the Nandi Award for Best Home-viewing Feature Film.
+It was only commercial success movie of actor Nithin in last 7 years after Sye (2004).

 It has been remade in Odia as Akhire Akhire (2014), in Bengali (Bangladesh) as Love Station (2014), in Bengali (India) as Aashiqui (2015), and in Tamil as Uyire Uyire (2016).

 Plot

 The film begins with a scene where the injured Siva (Ajay) is being rushed to the hospital.
 His father (Nagineedu) scolds him for his rogue behavior and disowns him and says that he will only return if Siva changes.
 It turns out that Siva had failed in a love affair with a girl named Divya.

 Three years later Rahul (Nithiin), a very jovial and friendly guy and has just finished semester exams in Delhi and heads back to Hyderabad, to his family for a vacation.
 Meanwhile, Priya (Nithya Menen), a beautiful and lively girl, is going to Hyderabad to take her semester exams and meet her brother.
 Rahul and Priya both notice each others' actions on their way to the airport but not their faces.
 At the airport, Rahul plays a prank on Priya after he recognizes her by her bracelets and tattoo he saw earlier which annoys Priya.
 While flying to Hyderabad he falls for her.
 Unexpected circumstances force their plane to land in Goa.
 There, Rahul apologizes for his behavior.
 Priya recognizes Rahul as the person who recovered the toy for the child earlier at the traffic jam after Rahul recognizes his cap.
 Priya then befriends Rahul.

 Rahul takes Priya to his friend's marriage in Goa and promises her a wonderful time.
-He introduces Priya as his wife to Jaya aunty (Rohini), the wedding groom's mother.
-Jaya aunty treats Priya like a princess and gives her a great time.
+He introduces Priya as his wife to Jaya (Rohini), the wedding groom's mother.
+Jaya treats Priya like a princess and gives her a great time.
 Later, Priya is saved by Rahul after a few goons try to rape her at the beach.
 Slowly Rahul and Priya become very close friends and develop feelings for each other.
-Jaya aunty finds out that Priya is not Rahul's wife as they are about to depart and tells Rahul to confess his feelings for her as soon as possible and gives him the bracelets she bought for Rahul's future wife.
+Jaya finds out that Priya is not Rahul's wife as they are about to depart and tells Rahul to confess his feelings for her as soon as possible and gives him the bracelets she bought for Rahul's future wife.
 By the time they get to Hyderabad, they are deeply in love with each other.